 - Dash salt

-- 5 cups apple slices, unpeeled or peeled (about 2 pounds)
+- 5 cups apple slices, unpeeled or peeled (about 6 apples or 2 pounds)

 - 1/2 cup walnuts, chopped, toasted, and cooled